Special Feature MPEG

 Can I leave the tree bands up all year long?

 You must remove bands by early June.
 Otherwise the bark can rot when the insulation gets wet.
-You can keep the bands up all winter, however, after putting the bands up in September.
+Bands should again be put up in September and can remain all winter.

 How do I tree band?